keltia/fetiche-rs/README.md

 This is a set of libraries and utilities dealing with various data formats and import/conversion utilities for Aeronautical data about drones and aircraft.

-This is now divided into 4 different crates with two libraries (`format-specs` and `sources`) shared by the two binary crates (`acutectl`  and `import-adsb`).
+This is now divided into 4 different crates with two libraries (`format-specs` and `sources`) shared by the binary crates (`acutectl`, `cat21conv` and `import-adsb`).

 These libraries support different formats (`format-specs`) and access methods (`sources`).

 Binary crate include a command-line utility called `acutectl` to perform import from a file or fetching data from different sites.
 This program has been enhanced to cover both file and network input and as well to support more input formats.

-In a second phase, `acutectl` will be used to import ADS-B data into tables on a MySQL/MariaDB/Postgres/InfluxDB database.
+In a second phase, `acutectl` will be used to import ADS-B data into tables on a MySQL/MariaDB/Postgres/InfluxDB database, replace `cat21conv` and `import-adsb`.

 ## History